Podcasts > Acquired > Novo Nordisk (Ozempic)

 The discovery of insulin by Banting, Best, and McLeod at the University of Toronto in 1921

-In the pivotal year of 1921, the hormone insulin was a groundbreaking discovery at the University of Toronto Medical School by a team including physician Frederick Banting, his assistant Charles Best, assistant medical school dean John McLeod, and chemist James Collip.
+In the pivotal year of 1921, the hormone [restricted term] was a groundbreaking discovery at the University of Toronto Medical School by a team including physician Frederick Banting, his assistant Charles Best, assistant medical school dean John McLeod, and chemist James Collip.
 This momentous breakthrough has significantly altered the management of diabetes.

 Crowe's nomination of Banting and McLeod for the Nobel Prize

 August Crowe, a previous Nobel laureate and founder of what would become Novo Nordisk, recognized the monumental impact of this medical advancement.
 Consequently, he nominated Banting and McLeod for the Nobel Prize.
 In 1923, Banting and McLeod were awarded the Nobel Prize in Physiology or Medicine, though there were historical contentions concerning the apportionment of credit for the discovery.
-Many believe that Banting and Best contributed the majority of the work in isolating insulin.
+Many believe that Banting and Best contributed the majority of the work in isolating [restricted term].

-The miracle of insulin
+The miracle of [restricted term]

 Despite the disputes, what stands uncontested is the scientific miracle that unfolded.
 Prior to this discovery, individuals diagnosed with type 1 diabetes faced a grim prognosis, with the only respite being a starvation diet that, at best, only briefly extended life.
-The signific ...
+The signif ...

 Here’s what you’ll find in our full summary